Financial Representative – Stanley Salter

 “I now do consultancy work and am also on the board of several charities as treasurer, including a national children’s charity.
 I am very much into sport and was fortunate to visit India in March 2011 to see the Cricket World Cup – an experience never to be forgotten.

 “Times have changed and it is apparent that there is a return to this area and the Shul.
-We are exceptionally fortune in recruiting Rabbi Lerer and Rebbetzin Naomi to our Shul who together with Chazan Steven Leas make a formidable team.
-I look forward to working with them and with my fellow Board members.”
+We are exceptionally fortunate in recruiting Rabbi Lerer and Rebbetzin Naomi to our Shul who together with Chazan Steven Leas make a formidable team.
+I look forward to working with them and with my fellow Council members.”